COVID-19 pandemic in New Jersey: Government response

 On March 9, Governor Murphy declared a state of emergency in New Jersey as the number of cases grew to 11.
+On March 12, Jersey City mayor Steven Fulop announced the implementation of a mandatory 10pm nightly curfew on city bars and restaurants and cancelled all public meetings and non-essential city-sponsored events.
 On March 14, the mayor of Hoboken declared a mandatory nightly curfew.
 On March 15, Governor Murphy announced via Twitter that another 31 cases had been confirmed in the state, bringing the cumulative total to 98 positive cases.
 He also stated on a New York City radio station that he was considering a statewide curfew, following the one implemented in Hoboken.
 A day later, the governor announced new regulations.
 Gatherings of 50 or more people were prohibited, in line with federal guidelines.
 Governor Murphy suggested a statewide curfew of 8 p.m.
 All bars, casinos, gyms, movie theaters, and restaurants were closed indefinitely on the 16th at 8 p.m., though bars and restaurants were allowed to remain open for delivery or takeout only.

 Several schools and school districts announced closings or schedule modifications by March 8 due to the impact of the virus.
 On March 10, Rutgers University, New Jersey Institute of Technology, Seton Hall, Stevens Institute of Technology, The College of New Jersey, and Monmouth University announced that all of their classes would be switched to an online format.
 On March 16, Governor Murphy announced that all of the state's schools, colleges, and universities would close indefinitely on the 18th.
 By this time, most of the state's school districts had closed already.
 They were not to reopen for the rest of the school year, as Murphy ordered on May 4.

 In a letter that Governor Murphy sent to President Trump, he indicated that the hospital bed shortage in New Jersey could reach 123,000 to 313,000 beds sometime between May and October.
 He requested the U.S. military and Army Corps of Engineers to help in expanding the hospital capacity.

 On March 19, Murphy ordered all personal care businesses that could not maintain proper social distancing to close by 8 p.m. on the 19th; these businesses included barbershops, hair salons, nail salons, spas, and tattoo parlors.
 That day, Murphy said, "We've basically shut the state down.
 Stay home."
 Murphy also announced that upcoming local special elections and school board elections would be postponed until May 12, with voting being done by mail.
 Ridership on the New Jersey Transit dropped by almost 90% in the previous week, and the agency requested $1.25 billion in federal aid.